Updated Mar 01, 2026

 Some common use cases include HR and administrative apps for tasks like leave approvals, automated payslip access, and onboarding software for small business and new hires.
 Operations teams often benefit from data tracking tools, inventory management systems, and automation for repetitive processes.
 For customer-facing needs, apps like booking systems for appointments or custom ordering platforms can address specific business challenges.

 After identifying the workflows that need improvement, the next step is finding a platform that allows your team to create their own solutions, even without technical expertise.
 Adalo is specifically designed to help non-technical users build production-ready apps.
-Here’s a closer look at what Adalo offers.
+Here's a closer look at what the platform offers.

 Adalo Features for Non-Technical Users

 Adalo uses a drag-and-drop visual builder, making it as intuitive as tools like PowerPoint or Canva.
-Employees can easily add elements like buttons, text boxes, and images to their app’s canvas - no coding required.
+Employees can easily add elements like buttons, text boxes, and images to their app's canvas—no coding required.
+The visual builder can display up to 400 screens at once on a single canvas, giving teams a comprehensive view of their entire app architecture.

 Build Once, Deploy to Web, iOS, and Android